From Spiritual Bypassing to Embodied Spirituality

 The nervous system stores everything that hasn’t been processed.
 Grief that was labeled “negative thinking.”
 Anger that was reframed as “an invitation for compassion.”
 Fear that was dissolved in meditation before it had a chance to say no.

 These experiences don’t disappear.
-Their unintegrated charge accumulates over time.
-And the body, as always, keeps the score.
+Their unintegrated charge accumulates within the nervous system over time, and the body, as always, keeps the score.

 Spiritual bypassing doesn’t only show up in spiritual communities.
 It travels in the same company as: people-pleasing, e.g. the habitual extension of grace to everyone except yourself; perfectionism, e.g. the relentless pursuit of a self that needs no healing; and intellectual bypassing, e.g. the endless analysis of your experience as a way of not quite having to feel it.